xingty/rcode-go/README.md

   Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass
   ```
   or Download [the powershell script](https://raw.githubusercontent.com/xingty/rcode-go/refs/heads/main/install.ps1) and execute it manually to install

+## Manual Download

+If you prefer to manually download the latest release package, you can do so from the GitHub Releases page:

+1. Go to the [Releases](https://github.com/xingty/rcode-go/releases) page of the `rcode-go` repository.
+2. Look for the latest release.
+3. Download the appropriate package for your platform and architecture from the assets section.

+After downloading, you may need to extract the package (if it is a `.zip` or `.tar.gz` file) and manually move the files to your desired location.

+Remember to update your `$PATH` environment variable if necessary, to include the path to the `gcode` binary.

 ### Manual Build